emlearn/emlearn-micropython/examples/har_trees/README.md

 The classes are by default limited to the three static postures (standing, sitting, lying) plus three dynamic activities (walking, walking downstairs, walking upstairs).
 The data is from a waist-mounted smartphone.
 Samplerate is 50Hz.
-By default only the accelerometer data is used.
+By default only the accelerometer data is used (not the gyro).

 ## TODO